 - Careers education delivered via the PSHMRE curriculum

-- Up-to-date careers information area on the Academy intranet and external website
+- Up-to-date careers information area on the Academy intranet, external website and internal displays

-- Encounters with employers via the The Jon Egging Trust, construction industry taster days and NHS career days as examples
+- Encounters with employers via the The Careers Fair, The Jon Egging Trust Program, construction industry taster days and NHS career days as examples